martinnicolas/interactors_mindmap/README.md

 - `interactors_mindmap --md`: This will generate only the `interactors.md` file.
 - `interactors_mindmap --html`: This will generate only the `interactors.html` file.
 - `interactors_mindmap --version`: This will show the gem version.
-- `interactors_mindmap --help`: This will show a usage message information.
+- `interactors_mindmap --help`: This will show a usage information message.

 Open `interactors.html` to see your interactors mindmap chart on your browser.
 Alternatively, if you use Visual Studio Code IDE you can install `markmap` extension to open `interactors.md` on the IDE and visualize your interactors chart.